Overcoming Cancer-Related Fatigue

 Seek social support: Building a strong social support system is essential throughout the cancer survivorship journey.
 This support is important not only for emotional well-being, but also for addressing practical needs.
 Reaching out to loved ones and friends can be highly beneficial; their support with daily tasks can enable survivors to focus on essential tasks, preserve energy, and allocate more time for rest.

 LIKE THIS ARTICLE?
-CHECK OUT: Cancer Fatigue:
+CHECK OUT: A Prescription for Exercise

 Consult with your doctor: Certain medical conditions and/or specific medications can contribute to fatigue.
 It’s important your doctor assesses these factors and implements effective treatments.
 Depending on your specific medications and health history, your healthcare team may recommend new medications or adjust your current ones to help manage fatigue.
 However, some individuals may hesitate to report high levels of fatigue, fearing it could lead to changes in their treatment plan.
 Others may refrain from mentioning it to avoid being perceived as complaining or may believe that fatigue is simply a part of their condition that must be endured without intervention.
 It’s important to communicate any symptoms to your healthcare team so they can fully understand your situation and provide appropriate care.